runpengl/superteamawesome/README.md

 # superteamawesome
 MIT ATS Mystery Hunt Puzzle Organizer

+Before you can do anything, you'll need a config.js file with Google Auth and your database connection information.
+Email styu314@gmail.com for a sample.

 **For the lazy with a Mac and MAMP installed:**

 Run the following commands: